 The PLM system feeds procurement, production and service

-PLM software provides all disciplines (design, product management, quality, production, test engineering, marketing, etc.) with a complete, approved product configuration.
+PLM software provides all disciplines (design, product management, quality, production, test engineering, marketing, etc.) with a complete, approved and locked-down product configuration.

 Product information is divided between what's required specifically for engineering development, and what's needed to manage, purchase, manufacture and service the product.

 The PLM system contains — and closely controls — the product data that users need from the development process.
 It ensures that

 - Previously-developed data is quickly found and may be easily evaluated for re-use